CEMeNT-PSAAP/MCDC/docs/source/user.rst

     mcdc.cell([+s2, -s3], m3)
     mcdc.cell([+s3, -s4], m1)

-Uniform isotropic source throughout the domain
+We define a uniform isotropic source throughout the domain:

 .. code-block:: python3

     mcdc.source(z=[0.0, 6.0], isotropic=True)

 Next we set tallies and specify the specific parameters of interest.
-Here its the time and space averaged flux and the time and space averaged current across the whole problem and direction space,
+Here, we're interested in the time- and space-averaged flux and current.
+We set up two meshes on which to tally, using Numpy arrays: along the z-axis from 0.0 to 6.0, and along the mu axis between -1 and 1.
+Regardless of problem specifics, particles are simulated through all space, direction, and time;
+the tally definitions are used to indicate in which dimensions a record of particle behavior should be kept.

 .. code-block:: python3